Legana/ML_vs_homology/02_blast_and_prediction.md

 proteins which contained all reviewed AMPs (55) and 54 out of 61 unreviewed AMPs.

-NOTE: – maybe replace “full” proteomes with the “unique” proteome and use both reviewed AND unreviewed AMPs as benchmark result..
+To remove redundancy, the “unique” proteomes were used instead of the “full” proteomes.
+As the proteomes used were reference proteomes and therefore likely accurate, both the reviewed AND unreviewed AMPs were used as benchmark result..

 ## BLAST searches to find AMPs